What is Organic Food?

 In a recent review of studies published in Environmental Health in October 2017, researchers found some evidence that suggests people who eat organic products are more likely to have benefits from organic food including:

 - reducing their risk of obesity or being overweight as an adult

-Going organic for nutrition and health benefits is truly worth it since it’s evident that, pesticide residue and other toxic synthetic substances are lower in organically grown food and products.
+Going organic for nutrition and health benefits is truly worth it.
+It’s evident that pesticide residue and other toxic synthetic substances are lower in organically grown food and products.
 As the demand for organic food is on the rise, the production will be needed improvements to achieve sustainable production for humans in the near future.